michalkordyzon/michalkordyzon/README.md

 ## Hi there 👋

 ## 🔭 I’m working on:
-- building dashboards & data flows for Cognos Analytics
+- Building dashboards & data flows for Cognos Analytics
 - LNN framework to add reasoning to RPA bots
 - ML models running on Watson services (to get Explainability and Fairness)

-## 💾 Stuff I've done:
+## 💾 Things I've done:
 https://michalkordyzon.github.io/